-A distribution p(c) over C that attains the channel capacity, i.e. a maximizer of equation (3), is called a capacity-achieving prior (CAP).
-In our case, since C and W are finite sets, a capacity-achieving prior can be found via the Blahut-Arimoto algorithm (Blahut, 1972; Arimoto, 1972).
-This algorithm is based on the fact that by differentiating equation (4) with respect to p(c) we get the following necessary and sufficient condition for optimality:
+A distribution p(c) over C that attains the channel capacity, that is, a maximizer of Eq.
+(3), is called a capacity-achieving prior (CAP).
+In our case, since C and W are finite sets, a capacity-achieving prior can be found via the Blahut-Arimoto algorithm (Arimoto, 1972; Blahut, 1972).
+This algorithm is based on the fact that by differentiating Eq.
+(4) with respect to p(c) we get the following necessary and sufficient condition for optimality: